U.S. Food and Drug Administration

 Rockville, MD 20852

-ASHP is pleased to submit comments regarding biosimilar and interchangeable insulin products.
+ASHP is pleased to submit comments in response to FDA’s public meeting regarding the production of office stock by 503B outsourcing facilities.
 ASHP represents pharmacists who serve as patient care providers in acute and ambulatory settings.
 The organization’s nearly 50,000 members include pharmacists, student pharmacists, and pharmacy technicians.
 For more than 75 years, ASHP has been at the forefront of efforts to improve medication use and enhance patient safety.

 Jillanne Schulte Wall, J.D.